-A standard parameter that is used in oceanographic research to describe the strength of turbulence is the rate of dissipation of turbulent kinetic energy (TKE), which can be calculated from the variance of the measured velocity shear using where v is the kinematic viscosity of water and the over-bar denotes a vertical (or depth) average (typically taken to be 0.5-1 m).
-Figure 6 shows the profile of the rate of dissipation of TKE, computed from the shear data following accepted processing procedures [6,7].
+A standard parameter that is used in oceanographic research to describe the strength of turbulence is the rate of dissipation of turbulent kinetic energy (TKE), which can be calculated from the variance of the measured velocity shear using where ν is the kinematic viscosity of water and the over-bar denotes a vertical (or depth) average (typically taken to be 0.5-1m).
+Figure 7 shows the profile of the rate of dissipation of TKE, computed from the shear data.
 The vertical depth bins were approximately one meter.
 The rate of dissipation can vary by many factors of ten in a tidal channel.
-For Sansum Narrows the range is almost 10^5 , during this profile.
+For Sansum Narrows the range is almost 105, during this profile.

-$$\epsilon = \frac{15}{2}\nu \overline{\left(\frac{\partial u}{\partial z}\right)^2}$$
+$$\epsilon = \frac{15}{2} \nu \overline{\left(\frac{\partial u}{\partial z}\right)^2}.$$ (1)

-Fig. 6: The vertical profile of the rate of dissipation of TKE.
+Figure 7: The vertical profile of the rate of dissipation of TKE.
 The estimates are spaced approximately 1.25 m vertically.

 Finally, the shear probe signal can be numerically integrated to give a direct expression of the small-scale velocity fluctuations, u.
-For the shear profile in Figure 5, the velocity profile is shown in Figure 7, with the inset graph showing a detail of the profile.
-The high spatial resolution of the shear probe signal is evident in the detail, with velocity fluctuations on scales of ~ 1 cm being resolved.
+For the shear profile in Figure 6, the velocity profile is shown in Figure 8, with the inset graph showing a detail of the profile.
+The high spatial resolution of the shear probe signal is evident in the detail, with velocity fluctuations on scales of \approx 1 cm being resolved.

-Fig. 7: Profile of turbulent horizontal velocity computed by numerically integrating the vertical shear profile from Fig 5.
-The inset shows a 1.5 m detail of velocity starting at 101 m depth, highlighting the centimeter-scale variations resolved by the shear probe.
+Figure 8: (a) Profiles of turbulent horizontal velocity computed by numerically integrating the vertical shear.

+(inset) A 1.50 m detail of the velocity starting at 101 m depth highlights the centimetrescale variations resolved by the shear probe.